Data-driven assessment of arch vortices in simplified urban flows: Calibration process of the HODMD algorithm

 Furthermore, the relative error obtained in the calculations remains fenced in the set of tolerances used.
 The goal of this study, however, is to identify the largest-amplitude modes in order to provide a broad description of the fundamental patterns driving the flow, rather than to build any accurate reduced-order models based on the physical knowledge of the flow.
 As a result, the relative error has not be examined further in this study.
-Refer to {Mart{\'\i}nez-S{\'a}nchez}~\cite{martinez2021spatio} for a more detailed explanation of the calibration process and the influence of the error in the solution.
+The reader is referred to {Vega and Le Clainche~\cite{LeClainche2020}} for a more detailed explanation of the calibration process and the influence of the error in the solution.

 It is worth noting that when the distance between the obstacles increases, the flow complexity decreases, allowing a smaller number of snapshots to be used to estimate the same flow behavior.
 Note as well that, despite the fact that the number of snapshots in the isolated-roughness regime is smaller, the time span covered is of the same order of magnitude, as the time step between snapshots has been increased.
 This is particularly important when dealing with computationally expensive data, but one should bear in mind that in order to accurately represent smaller turbulent scales, a larger number of snapshots with a shorter time step should be utilized instead.
 However, in general, the HODMD provides a fair balance of computational cost and accuracy.